-- Until the sound of shots for the start of the procession is heard the tuskers, drummers, dancers and other artistes are lined up.
+- Until the sound of shots for the start of the procession is heard the tuskers, drummers, dancers and other artists are lined up.
 Permission for the start of the procession is granted by Diyawadana Nilame.
-All the officials Kariya Korala, Gajanayake, Kapuwas Vidanes, Kankanam Rala, Mohottala and Wattorurala greet the Diawadana Nilame and proceed.
+All the officials Kariya Korala, Gajanayake, Kapuwas Vidanes, Kankanam Rala, Mohottala, and Wattorurala greet the Diawadana Nilame and proceed.
 These traditions are carried out regularly

 Sound of Shots in the Perhara